T Lingos

 Since Specialization

-This network shows the specialization of papers citing the papers produced by T Lingos.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by T Lingos.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by T Lingos.
 The network helps show where T Lingos may publish in the future.

 Countries citing papers authored by T Lingos